 where a crime may have been committed.

-Be clear as to the setting’s policy and procedures about peer-on-peer abuse, children missing education and those requiring mental health support, and the impact of technology in relation to online safety.
+Be clear as to the setting’s policy and procedures about child on child abuse abuse, children missing education and those requiring mental health support, and the impact of technology in relation to online safety.

 Be involved where appropriate, in the implementation of individual plans to further safeguard vulnerable students and understand their academic progress and attainment and maintain a culture of high aspirations for this cohort.